ibm-cloud-docs/openwhisk/openwhisk_reference.md

 - yarl v0.9.8
 - zope.interface v4.3.3

-### Python 2 actions
+### Python 2 Actions

-Python 2 actions are executed with Python 2.7.12, which is the default runtime for Python actions.
-Unless you specify the `--kind` flag when you create or update an action.
+Python 2 Actions are executed with Python 2.7.12, which is the default runtime for Python Actions.
+Unless you specify the `--kind` flag when you create or update an Action.
 To explicitly select this runtime, use `--kind python:2`.
-The following packages are available for use by Python 2 actions, in addition to the Python 2.7 standard library.
+The following packages are available for use by Python 2 Actions, in addition to the Python 2.7 standard library.

 - appdirs v1.4.3
 - asn1crypto v0.21.1